Updated: Mar 15

 An anecdote of how travel often leads to personal growth ...

 Toronto has a very large and vibrant gay community, perhaps second only to New York City's.
 This is where I felt most comfortable as a solo traveler.
 At night, I visited gay bars and clubs and met people who graciously took me under their wing, showed me around, and oriented me to the community.
 I had a wonderful time in their company.
 However, in spite of the fact that I was surrounded by affable, if not adoring men, there were moments when I experienced genuine existential conflict.
 Mind you, this isn't a story about sexual identity.
 I had been out since I was 17 years old.
 What I struggled with in Toronto was more of a reckoning of my own self-worth as a young man.
 So many of the men I met were successful, confident, fit and cultured.
 In my young estimation, they were models of perfection, glimpses of what I aspired to be.
 Comparatively, I was none of those things.
 I felt like just the opposite of them in many ways.
 I was a poor student, traveling on a shoestring budget, trading meals for admission tickets.
 I did not live in a gleaming condo in a high-rise with killer views of the city.
 I did not have a high-paying career.
 I didn't have a career at all.
 And I didn't have the life experience they had to buttress the wall of confidence they projected so effortlessly to the world.
 The sad truth is, during those final days in Toronto, rightly or wrongly, I judged myself harshly by comparison.
 I let it get in where it viciously assailed my self-confidence.
 The sting of confronting my own perceived inadequacies followed me long after I left Toronto and forced me to examine the painful underpinnings of those feelings.
 Despite the silliness of it all – comparing myself with people who were older and in different phases of their lives -- I felt as if I were being crushed under the weight of an impossible paradigm that was impervious to reason.
-Dear readers, I share this sidebar only to offer a bit more of the psychological experience of being in Toronto for me at the time.
+Dear readers, I share this sidebar only to offer a bit more of the psychological experience of being in Toronto for me at the time and to demonstrate an important point about these experiences.
 Travel, like anything that takes you away from your usual comforts, frequently provokes these unexpected emotional upsurges.
-It is a bracing tonic, a bit of invigorating self-directed therapy that often leads to personal growth, as well as greater emotional agility, empathy, and creativity.
+It can be a bracing tonic, a bit of self-directed therapy that often leads to personal growth, as well as greater emotional agility and empathy.
 That was certainly true for me on this 45-day journey through a foreign country.
 The quiet discomfort I experienced in Toronto was an opening to a deeper dialog with myself that eventually led me to see myself more clearly, and in my case, dispel untenable, ridiculous beliefs.
 It is one of the reasons why I travel – to gain those elusive insights to my deeper self.